babelouest/ulfius/example_programs/README.md

-# Ulfius Franework example programs
+# Ulfius Framework example programs

 Those programs require ulfius to be installed with its dependencies.
 To do so, in the root folder, run `make && sudo make install` to compile and install the library.
 Refer to the `README.md` for more information.